 About The Ip Project

-She won the 1997 Loman Friedlander Prize, awarded by the New Zealand Institute of Patent Attorneys, for her paper 'Copyright Law and Distance education in New Zealand: An Uneasy Partnership'.
+She won the 1997 Loman Friedlander Prize, awarded by the New Zealand Institute of Patent Attorneys, for her paper “Copyright Law and Distance education in New Zealand: An Uneasy Partnership”.
 Susan is also a member of the advisory group for the Ministry of Education's proposed copyright website.

 Louise has particular expertise in e-learning and digital resource development.
-Louise currently teaches in primary and secondary pre-service teacher education programmes particularly in relation to the Social Studies curriculum, but also teaches a course that focuses on using information technologies to engage today's learners.
+Louise currently teaches in primary and secondary pre-service teacher education programmes particularly in relation to the Social Studies curriculum.
+In addition, she teaches a course that focuses on using information technologies to engage today's learners.
 Louise holds a MEd (Hons) from Massey University.
 Her research interests include teaching and assessment in the information age.

 Her involvement at both local and national levels in TENZ (Technology Education New Zealand) gives her an extended network of current Technology teachers and those involved nationally in Technology education.
 She, too, has considerable experience developing materials and classroom resources to support and foster learning and assessment in Technology education.